stardog-union/stardog.js/README.md

 Go to [http://stardog.com](http://stardog.com), download and install the database and load the data provided in `data/` using the script in the repository.
 Start Stardog with the `http` port on `5823` with the following command:

     $ stardog-admin server start --http 5823

 Once you have Stardog running, execute the following command:

     $ npm install
     $ bower install

-This will install all the dependencies using npm (for node) and bower (for browser), once this is done, run the test cases.
+This will install all the dependencies using npm (for node.js) and bower (for browser), once this is done, run the test cases.

 All tests should pass.